 Delicious Milk Cap belongs to mushrooms of the Lactarius, Lactifluus, and Multifurca genera.
-Some of the Lactarius is good edible if cooked thoroughly and a few are mildly poisonous.
-The mushroom common name is a reference to the milk-like fluid (latex) that is exuded when the fresh fungus is broken or cut.
+Some of the Lactarius is edible if cooked thoroughly and a few are mildly poisonous.
+The mushroom's common name is a reference to the milk-like fluid (latex) that is exuded when the fresh fungus is broken or cut.

 One of the popular Lactarius species is Saffron Milk Cap or Delicious Milk Cap (Lactarius Deliciosus).
-This mushroom has been eaten for many hundreds of years and is very popular in China, Japan, as well as Western and Eastern Europe.
+This mushroom has been eaten for many hundreds of years and is very popular in China, Japan, as well as in Western and Eastern Europe.

 Delicious Milk Cap - Identification and Habitat

-The cap is wide and smooth with concentric rings of brown and orange becoming vase-shaped with depressed center as it matures.
+The cap is wide and smooth with concentric rings of brown and orange becoming vase-shaped with a depressed center as it matures.
 When young, the cap stains red and then stains green with age.